Shocker! Fake Black Woman Rachel Dolezal Charged With Felony Theft, Faces 15 Years

-What a shock that a woman who defrauded a black college and the NAAVP is also charged with felony theft and welfare fraud.
+What a shock to find out a woman who defrauded a black college and the NAACP is also charged with felony theft and welfare fraud.

-Rachel Dolezal is the fake ‘transracial’ liar is facing years behind bars – 15 years in fact.
+Rachel Dolezal is the fake ‘transracial’ liar and she is facing years behind bars – 15 years in fact.

 Dolezal changed her name to Nkechi Diallo after she was exposed as a fraud.
 She is now charged with three counts of theft by welfare fraud, perjury, and making false claims to get public assistance.